Technologicat/mcpyrate/README.md

 ## Understanding the code

 We follow the `mcpy` philosophy that macro expanders aren't rocket science.
+We keep things as explicit and compact as reasonably possible.
 But the extra features do come with a cost in terms of codebase size.
+We also tolerate a small amount of extra complexity, if it improves the programmer [UX](https://en.wikipedia.org/wiki/User_experience).

 For an overview of the core design, look at the [original mcpy](https://github.com/delapuente/mcpy), version 2.0.0.
 Of the parts that come from it, its `visitors` is our [`core`](mcpy/core.py) (the `BaseMacroExpander`), its `core` is our [`expander`](mcpy/expander.py) (the actual `MacroExpander`), and its `import_hooks` is our [`importer`](mcpy/importer.py).
 Its `BaseMacroExpander.ismacro` method is our `BaseMacroExpander.isbound`, because it checks a name, not an AST structure.
 The rest should be clear.

-Then look at our [`importer`](mcpy/importer.py).
-After [`mcpy.activate`](mcpy/activate.py) has been imported, the importer becomes the top-level entry point.
+Then see our [`importer`](mcpy/importer.py).
+After [`mcpy.activate`](mcpy/activate.py) has been imported, the importer becomes the top-level entry point whenever a module is imported.